LED Lighting Terminology – Speaking the Industry Language

 Photopic Vision: Vision under well-lit conditions, mediated primarily by cone cells, which allows color perception.
 Photopic vision is the basis for most commonly-accepted lighting metrics, including those published by the IESNA.

-P/N Junction: The border region in a semiconductor device formed by placing P-type (or materials carrying a positive charge) and N-type (or materials carrying a positive charge) semiconductor materials together in close proximity.
+P/N Junction: The border region in a semiconductor device formed by placing P-type (or materials carrying a positive charge) and N-type (or materials carrying a negative charge) semiconductor materials together in close proximity.
 It is the location in an LED where light is created, as well as the location inside the LED where heat is created.

 Power over Ethernet (PoE): technology describes a system to pass electrical power safely, along with data, on Ethernet cabling.